thelia/memo-book/src/02-install.md

 ##Requirements

-Thelia needs at least php 5.4 and works on php 5.5 and 5.6 for now.
+Thelia needs at least php 5.4 and works with php 5.5 and 5.6 for now.
 For the database, Thelia requires at least mysql 5.5.

 ## PHP extensions